anansi-project/comicinfo/README.md

 Schemas are available in [schema](./schema), each version in a separate directory.

+Current drafts are available in [drafts](./drafts), each version in a separate directory.

 ## Who's behind this?

 Supporters of this initiative include: